Palladam: Transport and communication

 Palladam is well-connected with Tirupur & Coimbatore city and other neighbouring suburbs through roads.
 It lies on the routes of Chidambaram - Trichy - Coimbatore National Highway 81.
 Sulur is also close to Palladam.
 The nearest airport is Coimbatore International Airport about 35 km south of the city from Palladam via Sulur & L&T bypass Road.
 There is no Rail or Air transport to the town.
 The nearest Railway Station is at Tirupur, about 16 km away from Palladam.
-From Palladam to Madurai (via Dharapuram),frequent buses are available.
+From Palladam to Madurai (via Dharapuram), frequent buses are available.
 A good transport is connected between Palladam and Pollachi through Palladam-Pollachi Main Road.
 The key public mass transport for the people here is the buses run by the State Government & Private Sector thus providing a competitive service to the people.
-Buses are available very frequently from Palladam to Pollachi, Vellakovil ,Udumalpet, Tiruppur, Coimbatore, Karur, Tiruchy, Dharapuram and Madurai.
+Buses are available very frequently from Palladam to Pollachi, Vellakovil, Udumalpet, Tiruppur, Coimbatore, Karur, Tiruchy, Dharapuram and Madurai.

 Education

 Government Arts and Science College, Palladam inaugurated in 2017 has wide variety of courses including Bachelor of Science in chemistry, Mathematics, Costume Design and Computer Science and Bachelor of Arts in English and Tamil Literature.
 Also the college offers courses in Bachelor of Commerce.

 SCAD Institute of Technology established in 2012 offers courses in Bachelor of Engineering in various disciplines including Mechanical, Computers, Civil, Electrical, Electronics and Communications.

+Palladam has also many remarkable schools.
+Some of them include- Kannammal Institution, Blue bird, Swami Vivekananda, Government Higher Secondary School, Adharsh, Kingsberry, Infant Jesus and so on.